 November 11 (from 10:20am)

-It has been 100 years since the end of Word War I, adding a deeper level of poignancy to the city’s official Remembrance Day event in 2018.
-Starting at 10:20am with a parade of hundreds of marchers—including veterans, members of the Canadian Armed Forces, and representatives of cadet organizations and public safety agencies—the ceremony at the cenotaph (on the east side of Richmond City Hall) begins at 10:40am.
+Richmond’s Remembrance Day Ceremony starts at 10:20am with a parade of Canadian veterans, members of the Royal Canadian Legion, and Army, Navy, and Air Force Veterans making its way towards the cenotaph.
+The ceremony at the cenotaph (on the east side of Richmond City Hall) begins at 10:40am.
 A two-minute silence is observed at 11:00am, followed by the laying of multiple wreaths.

 Admission by donation